Migrating an existing Drupal 7 site to Platform.sh

 You can use Drush site aliases to import your existing local files.

-$ drush rsync @platform._local:%files @platform.master:%files You will destroy data from [SSH-URL]:././sites/default/files and replace with data from ~/Sites/platform/sites/default/files/ Do you really want to continue? (y/n): y
+$ drush rsync @platform._local:%files @platform.main:%files You will destroy data from [SSH-URL]:././sites/default/files and replace with data from ~/Sites/platform/sites/default/files/ Do you really want to continue? (y/n): y

 .platform.app.yaml file specifies as the root path and files mount.